 Flight Crew

 In May 2013, EVA Airways founded its subsidiary company, EVA Flight Training Academy, in California, the only flight school owned by an Asian Airline in the U.S. The flight school aims at providing high training quality and ensuring flight safety with its brand new 8 single-engine and 1 twin-engine training aircraft.
 It has also been certified by FAA to provide training programs of Private Pilot License, Instrument Rating, Commercial Pilot License, Multi-crew Pilot License, Certified Flight Instructor, Certified Flight Instructor-Instrument, Certified Flight Instructor-Multi Engine, and Upset Prevention and Recovery Training.
-EVA Flight Training Academy has been continuously putting effort into its training facilities, including the office building and shade hangar completed in 2017, maintenance hangar opened in 2019 and student dormitory and café in the near future.
-With all these facilities in place, the flight school expects to provide training to 80 students per year, not only to their own airline student pilots but to those who would like to pursue their careers in aviation.
-As of 2023, EVA Flight Training Academy has trained 393 pilot students for its parent company.
+With all these facilities in place, the flight school expects to provide training to 80 students per year, not only to our own airline student pilots but to those who would like to pursue their careers in aviation.
+As of 2024, EVA Flight Training Academy has trained 410 pilot students for its parent company.

 Cabin Crew